 When Should You Replace Water-Damaged Carpeting?

-As carpet restoration experts, our team can deep clean and disinfect carpeting.
+As carpet restoration experts in the Red River Valley, ND, our team can deep clean and disinfect carpeting.
 Our water damage carpet cleaning uses hot-water extraction to kill germs in carpets and leave them fluffy and fresh.
 After a natural disaster — such as a tree falling on your home — we can often leave carpeting, wood flooring, furniture, clothing, and other valuable possessions like new.
 That said, there are times when replacement is a better option because of carpet damage.